 Contributions include gifts, grants and unconditional promises to give that are recognized as revenue, at fair value, in the period such commitments are received.
 Conditional promises to give may be subject to both a barrier to entitlement and a right of return of unused funds.
 Such contributions are recognized as revenue when the barrier is satisfied.
 Unconditional promises to give to be received in future years are discounted, as of the date of the gift, at a rate commensurate with the pledge payment schedule.
 A discount rate commensurate with fair value is used.
+The discount rates utilized for contributions receivable range from 0.0% to 4.5%.
 An allowance is estimated for uncollectible contributions based upon historical patterns and any known uncollectible accounts or accounts in arrears.